SUNET/edusign-app/ERRORS.md

 reminder email for an invitation and there are problems sending the email.

     Problem sending the email, please try again

+1.7.
+Message displayed in the notifications area when a user tries to sign an invitation, and there is another invited user signing the same document at the same time.

+    Document is being signed by another user, please try again in a few minutes.

+1.10.
+When a user tries to sign a document with a required LoA and they don't provide it.
+This should not happen, the UI should not allow the user to start signing if they don't provide the reduired LoA.

+    Could not provide the requested security level.

 1.14.
 This is shown in the notifications area when a user tries to edit an invitation to sign and there is some problem with the new data.